 ESE/Ge/Ch 171.
 Atmospheric Chemistry I. 9 units (3-0-6); third term.
 Prerequisite: Ch 1 or equivalent.
 A detailed course about chemical transformation in Earth's atmosphere.
-Kinetics, spectroscopy, and thermodynamics of gas-phase chemistry of the stratosphere and troposphere; sources, sinks, and lifetimes of trace atmospheric species; stratospheric ozone chemistry; oxidation mechanisms in the troposphere.
+Kinetics, spectroscopy, and thermodynamics of gas- and aerosol-phase chemistry of the stratosphere and troposphere; sources, sinks, and lifetimes of trace atmospheric species; stratospheric ozone chemistry; oxidation mechanisms in the troposphere.
 Instructors: Seinfeld, Wennberg.

 ESE/Ge/Ch 172.
 Atmospheric Chemistry II.
 3 units (3-0-0); first term.
 Prerequisite: ESE/Ge/Ch 171 or equivalent.
 A lecture and discussion course about active research in atmospheric chemistry.
 Potential topics include halogen chemistry of the stratosphere and troposphere; aerosol formation in remote environments; coupling of dynamics and photochemistry; development and use of modern remote-sensing and in situ instrumentation.
 Graded pass/fail.
-Not offered 2010-11.
+Instructors: Seinfeld, Wennberg.

 ESE/Ge 173.
 Topics in Atmosphere and Ocean Dynamics.
-9 units (3-0-6); third term.
+9 units (3-0-6); first term.
 Prerequisite: ESE/Ge 153 or equivalent.
 A lecture and discussion course on current research in atmosphere and ocean dynamics.
-Topics covered vary from year to year and may include global circulations of planetary atmospheres, geostrophic turbulence, atmospheric convection and cloud dynamics, wave dynamics and large-scale circulations in the tropics, large-scale ocean dynamics, and dynamics of El Niño and the Southern Oscillation.
+Topics covered vary from year to year and may include geostrophic turbulence, atmospheric convection and cloud dynamics, wave dynamics and large-scale circulations in the tropics, middle-atmosphere dynamics, dynamics of El Niño and the southern oscillation, maintenance of the ocean thermocline, and dynamics of the southern ocean.
 Instructor: Schneider.